Ervie/Seiyuu.moe/README.md

     * Filtering by main roles.
     * Partial results.
     * Charts?
-* Export function (save and download a csv/json - formats to be decided)
+* Export function (save and download a csv/json - formats to be decided).
 * Reverse search - choose anime, find seiyuu which worked on selected works.
+* Character search - find if seiyuu of selected characters worked together on other works.
 * Searching for Visual Novels/Games.
+* Move API to other server.

 ## Special mentions

 Project uses Jikan API, an unofficial MyAnimeList API (courtesy of Nekomata).
-Project can be found under this [link](https://github.com/jikan-me/jikan/)
+Project can be found under this [link](https://github.com/jikan-me/jikan/).
+<div>Website icon made by <a href="https://www.flaticon.com/authors/icon-monk" title="Icon Monk">Icon Monk</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>.